LonesG/camperhacks/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Gerry McBride for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.